stellardreams/stellardreams.github.io/_posts/2020-10-29-Grape-fruit-sized-Black-Hole-in-the-outer-solar-system.md

 Overall, it's impossible for me to really extrapolate what the best and also worst case scenario may actually turn out to be.
 I am assuming that the team at Harvard is thinking about these issues.

+Update on October 31, 2020: I've been told that this object may have negligible gravitational influence on earth.
+There is no risk of this object impacting Milankovitch cycles.
+I was also educated that some 35 years it was hypothesized that the Sun is bound to a companion star.
+A [Nemesis star](https://en.wikipedia.org/wiki/Nemesis_(hypothetical_star)) was it was called.
+The [WISE telescope](https://en.wikipedia.org/wiki/Wide-field_Infrared_Survey_Explorer) has not been able to find any evidence of any such companion star.

 Next
 * From the perspective of the current state of the technological development of our species, I guess we aren't really sending probes **inside** of this thing.
 Or even near x distance from it.
 From what little I gather, the probes would just melt or the information would be stripped away (Depends on how a black hole actually does it's thing)
 * It would be pretty cool, **if** we could send some kind of a probe inside and through a black hole.
 Something at this (yet to be verified) and also of other scales of gravitational pull. **If** the probe could actually survive that journey, then that would be even cooler! (or hotter or something else).